Skip to content

 • Start on Team at 5+ seats; Enterprise for large orgs

-For example, a 30-person agency put Claude on Team at $25 a seat and measured about 6 hours saved per writer each week on first drafts and client email.
+For example, a 30-person agency adopted Claude for business on Team at $25 a seat and measured about 6 hours saved per writer each week on first drafts and client email.

 Claude pricing at a glance